Public house manager: job description

 Vacancies are advertised via the internet, by recruitment agencies, in newspapers and in publications such as The Caterer and The Morning Advertiser.

 Several of the larger breweries operate accelerated graduate management schemes that combine vocational managerial experience and the opportunity to gain relevant examinations.
 Networking and speculative approaches to employers are advisable.

+There is no standard formal requirement for pub managers to have a degree, though you will only be eligible to apply for the graduate programmes run by the larger breweries if you have been to university.
 A degree or HND in a subject such as business, marketing, management, hospitality management, or hotel and catering may be beneficial.
 A small number of universities offer specialist licensed retail management qualifications.

 Retail, customer service, supervisory and bar work experience is advantageous.

 - leadership skills

 - IT skills.